Camp Anderson (2) |

 (1862), near Kneeland

-A temporary CA Volunteer Infantry post located at Brehmer's Ranch on the Mad River, about 20 miles southeast of Arcata.
+A temporary CA Volunteer Infantry post located at Brehmer's Ranch on the Mad River, about 20 miles southeast of Arcata, and about 13 miles south of Blue Lake near Blue Side.
 Sometimes referred to as Fort Lyon in official documents.
+No remains.

 Reed's Ranch Post